Seantfx/SaveTabs/README.md

 ## Features

-- Save all tabs in the current window into a "Main window" bookmark folder.
+- Save all tabs in the current window into a custom-named bookmark folder.
-- Save all tabs across all open windows into an "All windows" bookmark folder with subfolders for each window.
+- Save all tabs across all open windows into a custom-named bookmark folder with subfolders for each window.
-- Easy-to-use interface with a popup for choosing the save option.
+- Easy-to-use, modern interface with enhanced user feedback.
+- Input field for custom folder names.
+- Responsive design and improved user feedback with loading indicators and error messages.

 ## Installation